ABaron21/Tribal_Vapes/PlanningREADME.md

 ----
 ## Typography & Color Scheme
-The font that will be used throughout the web pages is "Ubuntu"(Link to font) with different font weights for a regular, bold and light font style.
+The font that will be used throughout the web pages is [ubuntu](https://fonts.google.com/specimen/Ubuntu?query=ubuntu) with different font weights for a regular, bold and light font style.
 The font colour is going to be an offset white.

 The background colour scheme that will be set for the pages on the website is going to be an outer wrapper for the page that will be a light blend of grey and dark blue with an inner wrapper that is going to be a light charcoal colour.